Los Lunas Police crack down on speeding in construction zone

 The bridge has been under construction since January 2020 to fix the 45-year-old structure over the river.
 On Thursday, police lowered the speed limit, which is usually 40 miles per hour, to 30 miles per hour.

-KRQE went out to the bridge Thursday afternoon with a speed gun.
+KRQE News 13 went out to the bridge Thursday afternoon with a speed gun.
 In just 15 minutes, they caught around a dozen speeders.
-One driver hit as high as 44mph.
+One driver hit as high as 44 mph.

 The numbers are upsetting but not surprising to drivers in town.
 “Just slow down and consider the guys at work.
 You know, they have families too.
 They want to go home at the end of the day just like everyone else,” said Andrew Rivera, a Los Lunas driver.